 We used the potential source contribution function (PSCF) analysis method to identify air masses associated with high levels of air pollutants.
 The PSCF assumes that back trajectories arriving at times of higher concentrations likely point to the more significant pollution directions (Ashbaugh et al., 1985).
-PSCF has been applied in many studies to locate air masses associated with high levels of air pollutants (Kaiser et al., 2007; Dimitriou and Kassomenos, 2015; Yin et al., 2017).
-In this study, PSCF values were calculated using back trajectories that were calculated by HYSPLIT.
+The PSCF has been applied in many studies to locate air masses associated with high levels of air pollutants (Kaiser et al., 2007; Dimitriou and Kassomenos, 2015; Yin et al., 2017).
+In this study, PSCF values were calculated using back trajectories that were calculated by the Hybrid Single Particle Lagrangian Integrated Trajectory (HYSPLIT) model.
 The top of the model was set to 10 km.
 The PSCF values for the grid cells in the study domain were based on a count of the trajectory segment that terminated within each cell (Ashbaugh et al., 1985).
-The number of endpoints that fall in the $ij^{th}$ cell is designated $n{ij}$ .
+The number of endpoints that fall in the ijth cell is designated $n{ij}$ .
 The number of endpoints for the same cell having arrival times at the sampling site corresponding to concentrations higher than an arbitrarily set criterion is defined to be $m{ij}$ .
-In this study, we calculated the PSCF values based on trajectories corresponding to concentrations that exceeded the monthly mean level of tropospheric HCN column during measurement.
-The PSCF value for the $ij^{th}$ cell is then defined as:
+In this study, we calculated the PSCF values based on trajectories corresponding to concentrations that exceeded the monthly mean level of tropospheric HCN columns during measurement.
+The PSCF value for the i jth cell is then defined as

-$$PSCF{ij} = m{ij}/n{ij} \tag{1}$$
+$$PSCF{ij} = m{ij}/n{ij}.
+(1)$$

 The unitless PSCF value can be interpreted as the conditional probability that the concentrations of a given analyte greater than the criterion level are related to the passage of air parcels through the ijth cell during transport to the receptor site.
-That is, cells with high PSCF values are associated with the arrival of air parcels at the receptor site that have concentrations of the analyte higher than the criterion value.
-These cells are indicative of areas of 'high potential' contributions for the constituent.
+That is, cells with high PSCF values are associated with the arrival of air parcels at the receptor site whose concentrations of the analyte are higher than the criterion value.
+These cells are indicative of areas of "high-potential" contributions for the constituent.